liamnelson3/sql-challenge/README.md

 For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 That is, you’ll perform data modeling, data engineering, and data analysis, respectively.

-Before You Begin
-Create a new repository for this project called sql-challenge.
-Do not add this assignment to an existing repository.

-Clone the new repository to your computer.

-Inside your local Git repository, create a directory for this Challenge.
-Use a folder name that corresponds to the Challenge, such as EmployeeSQL.

-Note that you’ll add your files to this folder and push the changes to GitHub.

-Files
-Download the following files to help you get started:

-Module 9 Challenge filesLinks to an external site.

 Instructions
 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.